Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators

-In the case of NPZD, \code{ode15s} is the best for tolerances smaller than $10^{-3}$.
-However, this superior performance might be traced back to the variable order of the method and should be further investigated in the future.
-Nevertheless, for coarse tolerances \code{ode15s} is beaten by MPRK schemes, whereby the third-order methods perform better than MPRK22(1).
-Even more, the third-order MPRK schemes need fewer RHS evaluations than \code{ode23s} to reach the same error, which again might be explained by the order of the method.
-Still, MPRK22(1) can compete with \code{ode23s} for all given tolerances when it comes to the number of RHS evaluations.
+In all cases, \code{ode15s} is the best in terms of RHS evaluations for the strictest tolerances.
+However, this superior performance may be traced back to the variable order of the method and should be further investigated in the future, \eg by comparing it to higher-order MP-type schemes.
+Nevertheless, for coarse and mid-ranged tolerances \code{ode15s} is beaten by MPRK and our Rosenbrock implementation.

-In the case of the Robertson problem, \code{ode23s} performs better than MPRK for smaller tolerances.
-However, MPRK remain superior for coarser tolerances.

-With regard to the computational time we note that the third-order MPRK schemes, even though being a proof of concept implementation, are faster than the built-in functions for most tolerances.